darliedcjw/WebApp-API-to-FastSam/requirements (FYI)/Frontend Instructions (ReadMe).txt

 Click "Confirm and Predict Mask (Text)" to send an api call to the api service in the docker container.

 **Points**
-Provide 2 integers x1,y1 (e.g. 200,300) for first point box and 1 integer (e.g. 0) for the second label box .
+Provide 2 integers x1,y1 (e.g. 200,300) for first point box and 1 integer (e.g. 1 - Mask, 0 -No Mask) for the second label box.
 To add more fields, click "Add Field" and provide the respective inputs.
 Click "Draw Points and Preview" to verify points.
 Click "Confirm and Predict Mask (Points)" to send an api call to the api service in the docker container.